Crescite/crescite-token/README.md

 [Ethernal](https://app.tryethernal.com) is a block explorer that can sync with the Hardhat node.
 It runs remotely and syncs via the [`hardhat-ethernal`](https://github.com/tryethernal/hardhat-ethernal) plugin.

+Very useful for local development.
+You can list tokens, contracts, view transactions etc.

 ### Install

     npm i -g ethernal